Historically, Georgia has been known as a gun-friendly state, usually earning failing scores from groups that advocate for tougher laws.

-And three years ago, Georgia added to its reputation for welcoming guns when the General Assembly approved a law which significantly expanded the number of places where firearms could be carried.
+Georgia added to its reputation for welcoming guns when the General Assembly approved a law that significantly expanded the number of places where firearms could be carried in 2017.

 There are now 1 million people permitted to carry handguns in Georgia.

-Here is a look at the laws that govern gun sales and use in Georgia and Nevada:
+Here is a look at the laws that govern gun sales and use in Georgia:

 Federal law, which Georgia follows